sreyassabbani/paper/main.typ

 == Inverse Problems
+// add potential visual
 The Hadamard criterion for determining whether a particular inverse problem is "well-posed" requires solution existence, uniqueness, and stability; otherwise, it is considered "ill-posed".
 Inverse problems often fail the third condition, stability, as the behavior of several systems is very sensitive to various parameters; for inverse problems, this indicates that small perturbations in the solution operator (inverse operator) can lead to arbitrarily large variations in the inferred system parameters.
+To visualize this, consider we collect data $D$, and we are trying to recover the solution operator $s$ given the system

 For the solution operator, we can compute a condition number given a general $p$-norm (hence, we may associate this number to the problem):

 $ kappa (A) = ||A^(-1)||_p dot ||A||_p $